possibilities/g2j/README.md

 ## todo

-make it more robust: copy comments over as they come in
+copy comments over as they come in track title and description changes sync progress in one direction or another